marks12/TsvUsers/README.md

 3. Configure your database connection (./config/autoload/local.php - recomended)
 4. Insert into your database SQL dump from ./vendor/marks12/tsv-users/data/schema.sql

+Tables of this module may differ from tables ZfcUser, therefore recommends store data from previously created tables module Zftsuser for later

 ## Enter
 If you have base config for ZfcUser module, you can authorize in http://domain.nameuser/login Then, if your user account have admin role, you can going to admin interface in ZfcAdmin module, for example http://domain.nameuser/admin and you will see